 Here you will find a general information for your first year of law school as it pertains to career and professional development.
 It is presented in an FAQ format.
 As always, if you do not find the information you are looking for, please do not hesitate to contact us.

 Do you have a general timeline of what I should be doing my first-year with respect to job searching?

-Yes, we recommend printing out the handout you received at your orientation to OCPD session and keeping it next to your calendar.
+Yes, we recommend printing out this timeline and keeping it next to your calendar.

 What is the Statement of Professional Obligation?

 We will hand out copies of the Statement of Professional Obligation at the first required workshop.
 We encourage you to read this Statement carefully and come to us with any questions or concerns.
 You can find the National Association for Law Placement (NALP) guidelines, referenced in the Statement of Professional Obligation, here.